servus-social/servus/README.md

 **You might want to stop here, bookmark this repo, and check back in a year.**

-Things are definitely going to improve, but for now I am too busy building a solid foundation in order to consider beginners.
-Sorry.
+Things are definitely going to improve.

 ### Themes